EMilborn/Ein-Bagel/README.txt

 	C to use a circle brush
 	S to use a square brush

     SPACE to exit the program
-        you will probably want to exit raw mode when done using this program to do this type stty -raw or stty cooked